Wednesday, November 3, 2021

 But Burchard's new cathedral had structural damage.

-So his successor Bishop, Burchard II, had the Burchard I cathedral demolished and started a completely new building from scratch in 1130.
+So his successor, Bishop Burchard II, had the cathedral of Burchard I demolished and began a completely new building from scratch in 1130.

 Our guide explains the details of the cathedral standing behind a bronze model.